desumn/absente/README.md

 # absente

-Absente is an OCaml that aims to provide an interface on top of Unix bindings.
+Absente is an OCaml library that aims to provide an interface on top of Unix bindings.

 It is not ready for usage, and really do not even have a fixed API (that explains why this README is so empty), you shouldn't use it.